eclipse-keyple/keyple-website/content/community/roadmap/_index.md

 ---
 ## Current work
  - The porting of Keyple 2.0.0 in C++ is finished since end of May 2022.
 A full review by the Eclipse foundation will be requested.
-The official release 2.0 of Keyple C++ is planned for July.
+The official release 2.0 of Keyple C++ is planned for the 7 of September.
  - New enhancements are planned for the Calypso library
    - confidential secure session (REV3.2 Prime Extended based on AES)
    - asymmetric authentication (REV3.3 Prime PKI based on ECC)